 “Inadequate.”
 A rate is inadequate if it will lead to solvency problems immediately or has the potential for long-term solvency implications in that it may not provide sufficient fund to pay future claims, the costs of adjusting those claims and operating the business.

 “Unfairly Discriminatory.”
 All insurance discriminates among various risks.
 There is “fair,” i.e., “legal” discrimination, and “unfair,” i.e., illegal discrimination.
 Cross-subsidies encourage risky behavior in some risk categories.
 Therefore, allocating the premiums among risks tends to discourage risky behavior.
 “Unfair” discrimination basically means not treating similar risks the same in rates and coverages.

 Q. What rates are reviewed?

-A. We review private passenger auto, homeowners, workers’ compensation and professional liability insurance rates.
+A. We review life, health, private passenger auto, homeowners, workers’ compensation and professional liability insurance rates.

 Q. What part does the Arkansas Insurance Department play in workers’ compensation issues and claims?